Urban Legends: Final Cut: Plot

-Amy Mayfield, a student at prestigious film school Alpine University, is unsure about what her thesis film is going to be.
-But after a conversation with security guard Reese Wilson about her experience with a series of murders that had happened on the campus she had previously worked in, she is inspired to make a film about a serial killer murdering in the fashion of urban legends.
-Meanwhile, fellow student Lisa has a drink with classmate Travis at a bar before her scheduled flight out of town.
-While leaving the bar, she begins to feel dazed, and is attacked and abducted in the coat room.
-She wakes up in a bathtub filled with ice and discovers that her kidney has been removed.
-Attacked by her abductor, she tries to flee through the window, but is decapitated in the process.
+After conversing with security guard Reese Wilson about a murder spree that happened on the campus where she had previously worked, Amy Mayfield, a student at prestigious film school Alpine University, is inspired to make her thesis film about a serial killer murdering in the fashion of urban legends.
+Meanwhile, fellow student Lisa has a drink with classmate Travis Stark at a bar before her flight.
+Starting to feel dazed, she is attacked and awakens in a bathtub filled with ice, discovering that her kidney has been removed.
+Attacked by her abductor, she tries to flee through the window, but is decapitated.

-The next day, Amy is preparing the shooting of her thesis film but is deserted by the assigned camera man, Toby, who accuses Amy of stealing his thesis idea.
-Shooting begins with another camera man, Simon.
-When Sandra, Amy's actress friend who played a victim in a scene, returns to an empty studio after forgetting her keys, she is attacked and slashed to death with a straight razor.
+The next day, Amy is preparing to shoot her film but the assigned camera man, Toby Belcher, quits and accuses her of stealing his thesis idea.
+When Sandra Petruzzi, Amy's actress friend who played a victim in a scene, returns to an empty studio after forgetting her keys, she is killed with a straight razor.
 Her peers witness her filmed death when the material is smuggled into a sequence of takes of the scene.
-Amy is disturbed by the footage, and is unable to figure out who shot it; her peers, however, discount it as a piece of a showreel.
-Sandra's absence is unnoticed, as she was supposed to leave for an audition in Los Angeles for a bit part on ER the following day.
+Amy is disturbed by it, but her peers discount it as part of a showreel.

-Travis commits suicide in the campus tower, apparently spurred by a poor grade received on his thesis film which disqualified him from receiving the university's Hitchcock Award.
-At his funeral, the arrogant Graham, the son of a Hollywood director, offers to help Amy with her film; she declines, after which he discloses to her that he is aware of her backgroundher father was a famous documentarian, a fact she has kept hidden from most of their peers.
-After the funeral, Amy meets Travis' twin brother, Trevor, who explains to her that he believes his brother was murdered.
-Later, while Amy is recording audio loops of screams for the film, Simon is beaten to death outside, and the audio of his death is inadvertently recorded.
-While going over the loops, Amy is attacked by the killer, donning a fencing mask.
-She is chased through the campus, but manages to evade him.
+Travis is said to have committed suicide in the campus tower.
+At his funeral, Graham Manning, the son of a Hollywood director, offers to help Amy with her film; when she declines, he reveals that her father was a famous documentarian, which she has concealed from most of their peers.
+Afterwards, Travis' twin brother, Trevor, shares his belief that his brother was murdered.
+Later, while Amy is recording audio loops of screams for the film, the killer, wearing a fencing mask, fatally beats replacement cameraman Simon Jabuscko outside with his own camera, and the audio is inadvertently recorded.
+He then attacks and chases her through the campus but she evades him.